 Quality of sound specification

 The stage monitor sound usually has certain requirements.
-Therefore, whichever monitor gets the job done, is the best at that particular time.
+Therefore, whichever monitor gets the job done, is the one to use at that particular time.

 A good stage monitor should not have any hum, disruptions, clicks, buzzes or any noise.
 When it comes to quality of sound specifications, a good monitor needs a sturdy, punchy bass.
 Bass tend to linger around the room, hence the monitors need to be able to vanquish that.